A Ph.D. program stands on three pillars: research, curriculum, and teaching.

 A strong, yet flexible curriculum provides students with the fundamental knowledge and skills they need to be successful, independent professionals.
 Our students participate in a core curriculum that provides an integrated understanding of physiology and a base of quantitative tools and research processes.
 Beyond that core, students have full flexibility to assemble their own program from our own focused physiology courses as well as offerings by diverse other Schools on campus.

 Regardless of a graduate's career aspirations, he or she will be in a position to educate-students, employees, policy makers, or clients.
 We are committed to helping students develop the tools they need to communicate their specialized knowledge to a naive audience.
 Students get experience in all aspects of teaching, from developing content to delivering lectures through our teaching practicum.

 For additional information:

 Application to the School of Biological Sciences' Ph.D. in Applied Physiology program is online at http://www.gradadmiss.gatech.edu/apply-now.
 We admit students for fall semester only.
-The deadline for fall 2017 admission to our graduate program is December 16, 2016 (All documents submitted by January 1st, 2017).
+The annual application deadline for fall admission to our graduate program is December 15.
 We evaluate applications in December, January and February, make offers in March, and expect responses from candidates who have been made offers by mid-April.
 Offers for spring and summer admission are not usually made.

 Resources for current students